piured/courel/README-doxy.md

 Use this event for example to reposition the head of the note in the screen.
 When the hold is being held, the head of the hold is usually placed so it hovers the receptor in order to indicate the user that the hold is being held.

-## OnHoldEnded
+## Hold reaches end of lifetime

-This method is called when a hold is active and has reached its end action time w.r.t. the song time \f$t\f$.
+[OnHoldEnded](@ref Courel.Subscription.ISubscriber.OnHoldEnded) is called when a hold is active and has reached its end action time w.r.t. the song time \f$t\f$.
 This means that the hold is expected to be released by the user.
 This method is called only once per hold.
 If a hold is rolled back, the same hold can trigger the event again.
 Beware that this method can be called even though the hold is not being held.

-If you need to asses the end of a hold, use `Courel.Subscription.ISubscriber.OnHoldEndJudged` instead.
+If you need to asses the end of a hold, use (@ref Courel.Subscription.ISubscriber.OnHoldEndJudged) instead.

 This event can be used for instance to create a visual effect when the hold is completed (like in DDR, the "O.K." toast).

-## OnJudgedSingleNoteOnRow
+## SingleNote is judged

-Arguably the most important event to attend to is this one.
+[OnJudgedSingleNoteOnRow](@ref Courel.Subscription.ISubscriber.OnJudgedSingleNoteOnRow) is arguably the most important event to attend to is this one.
 This method is called when a note has been judged as a hit (i.e. judged as not premature and not missed).
 This method is called only once per note, but multple times per row.
 If a row is rolled back, the same note can trigger the event again.

-This event is mostly used to update increment the combo count, show a judgment animation, remove notes from the scene, etc. You can access the judgment of the note via the `Courel.Loader.Notes.Note.Judgment` method.
+This event is mostly used to update increment the combo count, show a judgment animation, remove notes from the scene, etc. You can access the judgment of the note via the [Judgment](@ref Courel.Loader.Notes.Note.Judgment) method.
 As most rthythm games evaluate w.r.t. all the notes in a row being judged, this method also provides the row where the note is placed.
-Check the methods `Courel.ScoreComposer.Row`, some of them might be useful to you.
+Check the methods of [Row](@ref Courel.ScoreComposer.Row), some of them might be useful to you.

-## OnHoldInactive
+## Hold becomes inactive

-This method is called when an active hold and has become inactive.
+[OnHoldInactive](@ref Courel.Subscription.ISubscriber.OnHoldInactive) is called when an active hold and has become inactive.
 This means that the hold has been missed, or in Courel terminology, has been released before the end of its life.
 This method is called only once per hold.
 If a hold is rolled back (or partially rolled back), the same hold can trigger the event again.

 This event is mostly used to visually indicate the user that the hold has been missed and cannot be actioned anymore.